 - WordPress: Offers an extensive range of plugins and themes, both free and paid, allowing high customizability.
 This extensive ecosystem is one of WordPress's main attractions, although the quality of plugins can vary, and having too many can affect performance.
 Many plugins come with free functionality but require a paid subscription to access advanced features.

 - Backdrop CMS: It includes several of the most popular Drupal 7 modules in its core.
-There are close to 1000 contributed modules (add-ons), but the library is much smaller than WordPress’s.
-The focus is more on integrated functionality with core and contributed modules undergoing strict review, leading to better performance and security.
+There are close to 1000 contributed modules and themes (add-ons), but the library is much smaller than WordPress’s.
+The focus is more on integrated functionality with core and contributed modules undergo review, leading to better performance and security.
+There is more coordination within the community on making one good contributed module, rather than several completing modules with different features.
 As of this time, there are no paid modules for Backdrop CMS, all contributed modules are available and fully functional for free.

 4. Performance and Resource Requirements:

-- WordPress: Websites may experience performance issues as they grow or if too many plugins are installed.
-It's often necessary to install additional plugins for caching or image optimization to improve performance.
+- Website using both platforms may experience performance issues as they grow or if too many plugins/modules are installed.
+This is true of both Wordpress and Backdrop.
+Both tools have plugins or modules to help with things like advanced caching or other ways to improve performance.

 5. Security: